sst/guide/_chapters/setup-an-error-boundary-in-react.md

 $ git push
 ```

-Next, let's look at how to handle errors in our Serverless app.
+Next, let's look at how to handle errors in our serverless app.